To inspire action for greater justice and sustainability

 Rick Caughman, Art Director, is an artist and graphic designer based in Ontario, California, 35 miles east of Los Angeles.
 Caughman is a graduate of Art Center College of Design.
 His commercial practice includes airport and public transit agencies and companies in California's food and computer industries.
 He is an active and well-recognized member of the art community that surrounds the university town of Claremont.

-Emily Caughman, Research Fellow, has degrees in economics and communication from the University of California, Santa Barbara.
+Emily Caughman, Associate Fellow, has degrees in economics and communication from the University of California, Santa Barbara.

 Lawrence W. Stewart, 1936-2016.
 A Trustee and Treasurer.